Bev Roberts

 Presumably Caroline had little money, so her financial situation would have been more assured, though there is no way of knowing what arrangements were made between the two women: perhaps, crudely put, Anne provided the capital and Caroline the labour.
 There is more than a hint of this in a letter from a Victorian squatter to John Drysdale after Anne's death, when Caroline became sole beneficiary of her estate:

-while we admit that your sister was under great obligation to Miss N for her activity in the management of the concern; everyone seems to think that the obligations to each other were in some degree mutual; and it would not have excited any wonder had Miss Newcomb been left with a life rent of the property; reverting to your sister's relations after her death.11
+while we admit that your sister was under great obligation to Miss N for her activity in the management of the concern; everyone seems to think that the obligations to each other were in some degree mutual; and it would not have excited any wonder had Miss Newcomb been left with a life rent of the property; reverting to your sister's relations after her death.

-Anne's reasons for emigrating were also unconvincingly attributed to health.
-The Rev. John Dunmore Lang12 reported after his first meeting with her at Boronggoop: 'being a martyr, as she told me, to the coughs and colds, and other ills that flesh is heir to in our hyperborean Scottish climate, she resolved to emigrate to a milder region, to indulge in her favourite pursuits'.
-And he went on to say that since emigrating, 'She has uniformly enjoyed excellent health'.13 It's possible that indulgence in 'favourite pursuits', specifically farming, may well have been of more influence than coughs and colds in her resolve to emigrate.
+12 reported after his first meeting with her at Boronggoop: 'being a martyr, as she told me, to the coughs and colds, and other ills that flesh is heir to in our hyperborean Scottish climate, she resolved to emigrate to a milder region, to indulge in her favourite pursuits'.
+And he went on to say that since emigrating, 'She has uniformly enjoyed excellent health'.

 Anne was an only daughter with four older brothers, and the death of her mother meant that from an early age she was 'the woman of the house'.
 It was not a happy family, and after her father's death there were bitter and protracted disputes over his will.
 Anne spent much time on her brother John's property, then moved from Fife and set up on her own farm in Ayrshire.
 'In those years', she recorded in her diary, 'I certainly experienced more of unmixed happiness than any others of my life.'
-We do not know why or when those happy years came to an end, or why she then decided to go to Australia and 'tho a lone woman . . . do there as she has long done here – farm for herself!'14
+We do not know why or when those happy years came to an end, or why she then decided to go to Australia and 'tho a lone woman . . . do there as she has long done here – farm for herself!'

 In Geelong Anne was forced to contemplate the reality of squatting life for 'a lone woman' and must have discovered her need for a companion, a partner in the enterprise.
 After living for a year with the Thomsons at Kardinia, she and Caroline had become close friends.
 Despite the twenty-year disparity in age they had much in common, and it must have been almost a foregone conclusion that Anne would invite her friend to join her at Boronggoop.